alexmchen0/Twitter/README.md

 The following **additional** features are implemented:

-- [X] General improvements: tweet time posted formatting (e.g just now, 5m, 23h), number formatting (e.g. 15k, 53m), keyboard shows automatically in compose view controller, etc.
+- [X] General improvements: tweet time posted formatting (e.g 5m, 23h), number formatting and rounding (e.g. 15.5k, 5.1m), keyboard shows automatically in compose view controller, etc.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):